Another Sweep Complete

 LOS ANGELES (AP) — Cameron Brink scored a career-high 26 points and had 14 rebounds and No. 2 Stanford beat Southern California 83-57 on Sunday to remain undefeated in the Pac-12.

-Even amid all of the team's success, Stanford coach Tara VanDerveer is looking for the Cardinal to polish more aspects of their game as March approaches.
+Even amid all of the team's success, Stanford coach Tara VanDerveer is looking for the Cardinal to polish more aspects of its game as March approaches.

 "I think we did not do as good of a job as I would have liked in one-on-one defense," VanDerveer said.
 "We got the lead and I think we were a little sloppy in the second half.
 I challenge our team to play better one-on-one defense."